 Seven years ago I wanted to make a change in my home and life.
 I was in a new season of stress and exhaustion, spending more time holding onto my things than holding on to my family.
 Back then, I hadn’t seen encouraging online communities, A Simple Year, or Uncluttered courses with lifetime support.

 But looking back, thinking about what motivated me and kept me going— it was my why.
 I started from a place of stress and exhaustion that helped me see my why.
 I finally got so uncomfortable with how things were (or were not!) that I set out to make them different—with my why in place.
 I wanted more time with my family rather than my stuff.
-I didn’t focus so much on the what to let go of as I focused on the why to let go.
+I didn’t focus so much on the what to let go of as I focused on why to let go.
 Connection.
 Laughter.
 Togetherness–without the chaos of stuff.

 Some of the greatest positive growth in my life has come from a place of discomfort, hurt, and chaos.
 My why is what helps carry me forward.

 Over the years my why has changed, it’s grown wider and deeper in my life.
-With my why as the primary fuel for my motivation, I thought it would be encouraging to share other whys from one of my favorite course groups—the Uncluttered Course.
+With my why as the primary fuel for my motivation, I thought it would be encouraging to share other whys from one of my favorite course group—the Uncluttered Course.

 Uncluttered, is a 12-week online course intentionally designed to help you own less and live more.
 The course includes videos, live webinars, interviews, weekly challenges, practical tips and articles, accountability and an engaged community.
 At the start of the course, Joshua (who is personally involved) invites everyone to share their why– an essential piece of Uncluttered.